From Hakodate Station, take the tram to Goryokaku Koen-mae (15 minutes, 230 yen), then walk for 10 minutes to the fortress.

 Fort Goryokaku

-At the center of the fort is the Former Magistrate Office, where officers of the shogunate once governed Hokkaido.
-While the original building was demolished in 1871, part of the structure was meticulously reconstructed and opened to the public in 2010.
-For a panoramic view of this vast fortress, visitors can head to the Goryokaku Tower, a 107-meter tall observation tower offering stunning views of the fort's unique star shape.
+In the center of the fort lies the Former Magistrate Office, the historic building where officers of the shogunate once governed Hokkaido.
+Though the original structure was demolished in 1871, a portion of the building was carefully reconstructed and reopened to the public in 2010.
+For visitors seeking a stunning aerial view of the fort, the Goryokaku Tower provides a 107-meter high observation platform, offering sweeping panoramic vistas of the citadel's distinctive star shape.
+From the tower, guests can appreciate the full scale of the fort's design and the surrounding parkland, making it one of the best spots for photos in the city.

 Hours and Fees